jambrike/MIDNIGHT/README.md

 it is a simple web page with html css and javascript so you can download or clone the repo and just open the index.html it is also being hosted on the web address midknighters.pages.dev

-sorry this readme is real long but i just need to make sure im clear and get qualified to go to austria!(i told way to many people to motivate myself to finish the 50 hours)
+spent real long time on this but hopes all is good and get qualified to go to austria!(i told way to many people to motivate myself to finish the 50 hours)